College Counseling Mission Statement and Overview

 - During the winter juniors have a question and answer session with admissions deans.

-- In the spring of the junior year, students participate in a college admission essay/activity list workshop.
+- In the spring of the junior year, students are given advice on completing applications and drafting college essays.

 - Juniors and seniors attend sessions with visiting college admission representatives (over 100 colleges visit OES each year).